AlejandroCortes/epMapy/README.md

 # epMapy

-This repository provides tools for plotting EPMA quantitative maps and performing calculations on the data.
-It is specifically designed for processing output files obtained from CalcImage (J. Donovan).

-The input file for this script must be in `.xlsx` format.
-Therefore, if your data is in `.DAT` format, you will need to convert it to `.xlsx` before using this script.
+`epMapy` allows plotting EPMA quantitative maps and performing calculations with the data within with `epMap`, as well as treatment of single-point data acquired with the microprobe with `epMin`.

+Please be aware that this script is designed for the output file obtained with CalcImage (J. Donovan) when processing data.

+The input file for maps and single-point analyses should be in .DAT or xlsx format

-If you are using software other than CalcImage to generate the maps, please ensure that the file's header contains at least the following column names (case-sensitive):
+Regarding maps, the heading of the file should contain at least the following column names (character sensitive): X, Y, NX, NY, NXY, and oxide data

-X, Y: EPMA position coordinates (x-y).
-NX, NY: Pixel number in the x and y directions (matrix dimensions).
-NXY: Consecutive pixel number.
-- The remaining columns contain weight percentages, including the Total column.

-Example columns in the file:
+-X and Y: x-y coordinates EPMA position, NX and NY: pixel number in x-y (matrix)
+-NXY: consecutive pixel number, all the rest values are weight percents including the total.

-`X, Y, NX, NY, NXY, SiO2 WT%, TiO2 WT%, Al2O3 WT%, FeO WT%, MnO WT%, MgO WT%, CaO WT%, Na2O WT%, K2O WT%, P2O5 WT%, Total`
+-Oxide data should be reported in WT% (e.g. SiO2 WT%, TiO2 WT%, Al2O3 WT%, MgO WT%

+Regarding single-points analyses, the heading of the file should contain at least sample name and the oxides

 ## Getting Started